Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Can FHA 203(k) finance a prefab ADU?

-- FHA's 203(k) can finance certain ADU work — generally adding an ADU attached to the existing structure or renovating an existing attached or detached ADU — under HUD Mortgagee Letter 2023-17, subject to FHA and lender rules.
+- FHA's Standard 203(k) can finance certain ADU work — generally adding an attached ADU, or renovating an existing attached or detached ADU — under HUD Mortgagee Letter 2023-17, subject to FHA and lender rules.
 Because factory-built and manufactured units carry extra FHA requirements, confirm your specific unit type with an FHA-approved lender.

 - Can future ADU rent help me qualify?